SenlinOS/SLOS-GIMPainter/README.md

 **2021-01-09:**
 - Improvement: 016_Digital-Brush, the smudge effect is more obvious.
 - Add 15 new brush presets.
+The video demo for details, [Here](https://youtu.be/NJNWc4V8k4Q)

 ![img](https://raw.githubusercontent.com/SenlinOS/databox/master/SLOS-GIMPainter-By-SenlinOS.jpg)